117 Trees & Shrubs Planted Along the Little Lehigh on Saturday, May 14, 2016

 LLTU would like to thank LL Bean for their generous donation to our chaper in early May of two complete fly rod outfits.
 LL Bean is a big supporter of TU nationally and often makes donations like this to TU chapters for use in youth or veteran outreach programs.
 LLTU will be using these two outfits in our Fly Fishing Youth Camp next June (2017).
 If anyone is intereseted in volunteering to help instruct youth in fly fishing at this free event next year, please email us at: info@LLTU.org.

-With our May chapter meeting behind us, your LLTU board knows that most of our members are planning summer vacations (which will hopefully involve fishing in some form).
-Therefore, as is our custom, we are taking a hiatus from our monthly chapter meetings until the Fall.
-Our monthly meetings will resume on Wednesday, September 7, 2016, at 7:00 PM.
+We are back in action and our next monthly meeting is on Wednesday, October 5, 2016, at 7:00 PM.
 Same location - at the Wildlands Conservancy's classroom building behind the barn.
 We hope to see you in the Fall.
 If anyone has any suggestions on what sort of programs or guest speakers you would enjoy seeing, please email us at: info@LLTU.org.
 Tight Lines!

 All meetings are held the first Wednesday of the Month at the Wildlands Conservancy, 3701 Orchid Place, Emmaus, PA.
 (However, we do not meet in June, July, or August)